DashKiwi/Visual-Sorting-Algorithm/README.md

 ## Installation

-Only do the following if you want to run the python script and not running the exe by itself
+If you want to run the python code manually instead of running the EXE, below is what is needed to run it.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame.